allenlam369/Spring-boot-web-hibernate-test/README.md

 ## Prepare your system
-- Have java sdk bin in your classpath
+- Have java sdk bin in your system path
 - Install Apache Maven.
-Have the bin in your classpath
+Have the bin in your system path
 - Install Spring Boot CLI (https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#getting-started-installing-the-cli).
-Have the bin in your classpath.
+Have the bin in your system path.
 - have a fast Internet connection